AjayKMehta/setup-machine/README.md

 ### [Docker Credentials Helper](https://github.com/docker/docker-credential-helpers)

-1. Go to the [Releases](https://github.com/docker/docker-credential-helpers/releases) page and download the binary (`docker-credential-wincred`) that works for you.
-Put that binary in your `$PATH`, so Docker can find it.
+1. ~~Go to the [Releases](https://github.com/docker/docker-credential-helpers/releases) page and download the binary (`docker-credential-wincred`) that works for you.
+Put that binary in your `$PATH`, so Docker can find it.~~ This is already installed with Docker Desktop and should be in your $PATH.

 2. Set the `credsStore` option in your `~/.docker/config.json` file with the suffix of the program you want to use (`wincred`).